 There has been a massive growth in criminal activity over the last few years, through malware, hacking and most prevalent of all, ransomware.
-Research conducted by Computing in late 2016 showed that organizations of all sizes are at risk.
+Research conducted by Computing in late 2016 showed that organisations of all sizes are at risk.

 What is Ransomware?